andstor/peft-unit-test-generation-replication-package/generation/README.md

 ```

 ### Complete generation

+The script supports sequence to sequence objective within the causal language modeling paradigm.
+To use this, simply provide both a `--text_column_name` and a `--reference_column_name` argument.
+The `--text_column_name` argument should be the names of the column that contain the input text.
+The `--reference_column_name` argument should be the name of the column that contains the target text.

+Any inputs, meaning `text_column_name` + `reference_column_name`, that are longer than the `--block_size` will be dropped.
+The `--block_size` argument is used to limit the model's maximum position embeddings.
-Complete generation is done by providing both an input data column and a reference data column.
-This will make the model use the whole prompt as input.
-By setting `--max_new_tokens` to `auto`, all the unused embedding space is used to generate as much as possible.
-The maximum number of position embeddings allowed can also be manually specified by setting the `--block_size`.
+By setting `--max_new_tokens` to `auto`, all the unused embedding space is used to generate as much as possible up to the `--block_size`.
 The maximum number of tokens in the input can be truncated (from the left) by setting `--max_window_size`, thus allowing for a longer output (`--max_new_tokens`).

 #### Example
 The following example will generate samples from the test split of the [humaneval-x](https://huggingface.co/datasets/THUDM/humaneval-x) dataset using the greedy decoding strategy.
 The output will be saved to the `output` directory.